 IDEA Radio Show

-IDEA (Intellectually Challenged individuals) produce their own radio show, in fact they have been involved with programme making now for seven years.
+Southland IDEA clients (people with learning disabilities) produce their own radio show here – in fact they have been involved with programme making now for seven years.
 The show is an hour of popular music with people taking turns at announcing the songs and talking about their favourite things.
 Some have the ability to do technical tasks and others require a bit more help, but they all say their ‘radio’ hour is something they all really look forward to each week.
 IDEA Radio Show broadcasts weekly on Thursdays at 12.30pm – 1.30pm.

 WWW (World Wide Wilson)

-Music and social commentary that gives a hint of what goes on in the mind of a 14 year old Pokemon hunting Manga reader, Marvel Universe fan and You Tuber Wilson Ludlow.
-The show airs 4-5pm on Thursdays
+Music and social commentary that gives a hint of what goes on in the mind of a teenager Pokemon hunting Manga reader, Marvel Universe fan and You Tuber Wilson Ludlow.
+The show airs 4-5pm on Thursdays.

 Woman’s World provides a politically active perspective on issues that affect women in the community.
 Presenters of the show have so far included Anne McCracken, Vanya Bailey and Lyn Devery.
 The show’s aimed at a wide cross section of the community and has a steady flow of different guests.
 It’s very informative.
-Women’s World broadcasts Fridays 9.00 – 9.15am
+Women’s World broadcasts 9 – 9.15am on Fridays.

 The Invercargill City Council is always busy upgrading its services and implementing council bylaws and plans.
-But, listening to the councillors being interviewed about is the best way to get the message across about how their processes actually work.
-City Focus is one the stations longest running shows and on it, you can hear all the latest news from the Invercargill Council.
-City Focus broadcasts Fridays at 9.15 – 9.30am
+But, listening to council staff & Councillors being interviewed about it is the best way to explain how their processes actually work.
+City Focus is one the station’s longest running shows and on it, you can hear all the latest news from the Invercargill Council.
+City Focus broadcasts on Fridays from 9.15-9.30am.

 Friday Night Live

 Rock and metal fans rejoice – experienced broadcaster Carl “Millsy” Mills finally gets to play his favourite music every week with his own show on Radio Southland.
-Thanks to United Video you can keep up to date with the latest entertainment information, plus there’s everything you need to know from the world of rock (and maybe some wrestling gossip too).
+Keep up to date with the latest entertainment information, plus there’s everything you need to know from the world of rock (and maybe some wrestling gossip too).
 Millsy Rocks plays every Friday from 9-11pm and is replayed on Saturdays from 8-10pm.
 Here’s hoping the studio speakers can cope!

 Here’s a link to the Facebook page: http://www.facebook.com/southlandmillsyrocks/